Skip to content

 ImageGeneration

-Bases: BuiltinOrLocalTool[AgentDepsT]
+Bases: NativeOrLocalTool[AgentDepsT]

 Image generation capability.

-Uses the model’s builtin image generation when available.
+Uses the model’s native image generation when available.
 When the model doesn’t support it and fallback_model is provided, falls back to a local tool that delegates to a subagent running the specified image-capable model.

 Attributes